 We want to see young adults who are AWAKE to ALL life’s possibilities.
 Who are mentally strong, connected to themselves and their needs.
 When a child or young person understands who they are, the importance of self-care, being self-aware and being self-connected, you have sustainable mental health.

-All our programs have protective behaviours at their core, our staff are trained in Protective Behaviours and have current Working With Children’s Cards.
+All our programs have protective behaviours at their core.
+Our staff are trained in Protective Behaviours and have current Working With Children’s Cards.
 The safety of children and young people is paramount to us as a company and to our staff.

 AWAKE Kids has three levels:

 Puggles – 3 to 6 years of age